Berdox/Titanfall-1-AutoSplitter/README.md

 - **Stops**
   - Supports **100%**, **Pilot**, and **Titan Training** categories.
-  - Stops Timer at end of run for The support categories.
+  - Stops timer at end of run for the support categories.

 - **Reset**
   - Automatically resets when returning to the main menu on failed runs.